2021 Guide To Memphis Farmers Markets

-COVID-19 updates: The Winchester Farmers Market doesn’t have an online presence, so please go with the City’s guidelines for social distancing, sanitization, and mask wearing (“strongly encouraged”) as of May 18.
+COVID-19 updates: The Winchester Farmers Market doesn’t have an online presence, so please go with the City’s guidelines for social distancing, sanitization, and mask wearing (“strongly encouraged”).

-Those of you who think things are best enjoyed after hard work (or those of you who are super picky) should make a trip to Jones Orchard when it reopens.
+Those of you who think things are best enjoyed after hard work (or those of you who are super picky) should make a trip to Jones Orchard if open.
 The orchard has patches of pick-your-own peaches, blackberries and strawberries, and a pumpkin patch in the fall.

-COVID-19 update: Jones Orchard’s two Millington markets are open but the pick-your-own orchards are closed.
-Follow Jones Orchard on Instagram for updates on stock and availability.
+COVID-19 update: Follow Jones Orchard on Instagram for updates on stock and availability of pick-your-own.

-The downtown farmer’s market is the most popular farmer’s market in town.
-For 2020, the market will open on May 16 with social distancing guidelines and new rules—face coverings are required for customers.
+The downtown farmer’s market is the most popular farmer’s market in town, open seasonally from May to October.
 Shop for fresh produce, flowers, coffee, seafood, prepared foods and handmade goods and support local farmers and vendors!
 For now, the usual festivities (kids’ activities, live music, food trucks, dog sitting) are on hold.

-COVID-19 updates: The first hour of shopping at the Memphis Farmers Market is open for at-risk customers only, capacity will be limited, face coverings are required, you should use the South Front Street entrance only, use pavement markets when shopping, and be sure to check-out when you leave.
+COVID-19 updates: This year they will likely have covid safety protocols and face covering requirements; we’ll have to wait and see.
+These were the rules for 2020: The first hour of shopping at the Memphis Farmers Market is open for at-risk customers only, capacity will be limited, face coverings are required, you should use the South Front Street entrance only, use pavement markets when shopping, and be sure to check-out when you leave.
 Please leave pets at home; service animals can attend.
 For more details, check out the MFM website and Facebook page.